aaravs4/deltek_chatbot/README.md

-The folder chatbotfiles contains two python scripts that can be used to try the Deltek chatbot.
+The folder chatbot files contains a backend and frontend folder to use the Deltek chatbot with authentication.
- - app.py: loads necessary models and creates an api endpoint which can generate an output given a query
- - streamlit_app.py: creats a simple web page that has an input text box and calls the api endpoint to display the output
+ - backend/appv2.py: creates endpoints to use deltek chatbot and authenticate users
+ - frontend: contains scripts to create a login page and a chatbot page

+To run, you need an Azure account and a configured SQL database.
+You should replace the variable in appv2.py called 'connection_string' with your database connection string.
+When configuring the database, you should allow your IP address access to the database under firewall settings.

  To run on your local server:
  - see requirements.txt to download necessary packages with pip
+ - replace connection string in appv2.py with your connection string from azure database
- - create a new terminal and run uvicorn app:app --reload
+ - create a new terminal and run uvicorn appv2:app --reload
- - create another terminal and run streamlit run streamlit_app.py
+ - create another terminal and run streamlit run login.py
- - navigate to browser given by streamlit_app.py
+ - navigate to browser given by login.py